Tobi-De/qosic-sdk/docs/usage.rst

 **reference**: str

 The transaction reference of your payment request.
-This value is availablea after every payment request in the result object.
+This value is available after every payment request in the result object.

 .. code-block :: python